Executive Director of the Catholic Community Foundation

 Joyce joined the Diocese in 2012 as Director of Development for Schools.
 Her position has evolved and she now serves as the Director of the McMahon Parater Scholarship Foundation (MPSF).
 Joyce oversees the development efforts at 29 schools in the Diocese and manages the Educational Improvement Scholarship Tax Credit program.
 She has more than 35 years of development and marketing experience, including employment with CCS Fundraising, National Public Radio, Miami University, the Ohio State University, Florida State University and Nashville Public Television.
 She earned her Bachelor’s degree from Xavier University in Cincinnati and her Masters’ degree from Miami University in Ohio.

 Maggie earned a Doctorate from the University of Georgia in Higher Education.
 She is a member of the Virginia Gift Planning Council and was in the Inaugural Class of the Robert Hull Leadership Fellow Program of the Southeastern Council of Foundations.
-Maggie is an avid long distance runner, enjoys skeet and trap shooting, and dabbles in genealogical research for others.
+Maggie is an avid long distance runner, enjoys skeet shooting, and plays the banjo.

 Jenny has been an employee of the Diocese since 2011 where she started in the Office of Catholic Schools supporting the Superintendent as an Administrative Assistant/Data Manager for school data.
 In 2016, Jenny transitioned to the Foundation’s team as the EISTC Data Specialist to support the data management of the tax credit scholarship program.
 Her primary responsibilities include managing reports related to donors, student and school data, processing forms and donations as well as corresponding with schools and donors regarding scholarships and donation requirements.
 Jenny earned her Bachelor of Arts from Randolph-Macon College and is a parishioner at Immaculate Conception Catholic Church.